Improved decision making with similarity based machine learning: Applications in chemistry: Discussion

 \section{Discussion}

 We have presented numerical evidence that similarity based machine learning (SML), an approach to select data and train a model on-the-fly for specific queries, can offer substantial improvements in data efficiency for certain use-cases.
-Applying SML to common decision problems in quantum mechanics, experimental design in chemistry and real estate, we have found dramatically lower offsets in learning curves\cite{cortes_learning_1994}, enabling meaningful decision making at a fraction of the total training set size.
+Applying SML to problems in quantum mechanics and organic synthesis planning, we have found dramatically lower offsets in learning curves\cite{cortes_learning_1994}, enabling meaningful decision making at a fraction of the total training set size.
 Comparisons of SML with other similarity based methods indicate robust performance, even in high dimensional feature spaces.
-Large training set sizes and associated costs of data acquisition render the use of one-fits-all ML models unfeasible in many domains.
+Large training set sizes and associated costs of data acquisition render the use of one-fits-all ML models unfeasible related to the size of chemical compound space.
 The shape of SML learning curves suggest meaningful deviations from 'the bigger the better' paradigm indicating that learning is rather dominated by locality effects, and even saturates upon inclusion of sufficiently many nearest neighbours in training.

 After introducing and demonstrating SML for harmonic oscillator and Rosenbrock functions, we have demonstrated its usefulness for quantum mechanics based molecular design where we can reach the coveted 1~kcal/mol chemical accuracy already after just 100 nearest neighbours.
 This kind of task requires conventional RML models to be trained on thousands of data points.
 More fundamentally, however, we have derived a relationship between the intrinsic dimensionality and volume of the feature space spanned by the training data which governs the overall model accuracy.
 In managing the planning of experimental organic synthesis projects, we have shown that SML can bypass time intensive custom synthesis by using readily available compounds similar to the boutique compounds of interest.
-This enables improved decision making within constrained design scenarios.
-Outside of applied mathematics, quantum chemistry, and organic synthesis the usefulness of SML in decision problems has also been exemplified for the problem of predicting apartment prices in Berlin based on the BERLIN21 data set (curated for this work): Our real estate price SML models require five orders of magnitude less data than an RML model in order to reach prediction errors of less than 90 EURO cents/square meter.